 We believe that all children have an equal right to an education which enables them to fully develop their personal, social and intellectual potential and become lifelong learners fulfilling their Christian mission and moral purpose.

 We have a commitment to high achievement and we strive to provide all our children with a quality education matched appropriately to their particular needs.
 We see high quality provision as essential and believe that working closely together as a NPCAT family of Catholic schools to provide outstanding education will bring high aspirations into reality.

-What does St Clare’s offer for children with SEND?
+From a Parent and Carer’s point of view, what does St Clare’s offer for children and young people with SEND?

 Identification of needs

 - a) How does the school identify children with special educational needs?

 St Clare’s Catholic Primary School is committed to the early identification of Special Educational Needs and/ or Disabilities (SEND).
 A range of information is collected through assessment and monitoring arrangements and if this evidence suggests that a child is not making expected progress or some other barrier to learning is identified then teachers and parents will work together to decide whether extra or different support is needed.
 Information will be shared with the SEND of the school so that the teacher, parents and children are all well informed and a clear pathway is created.

 - b) How do we involve parents in planning for those needs?